gottacatchenall/thesis_proposal/README.md

 ## Progress

-At the moment, we have derived phylogenies and SDMs for all the species present in the Colorado GBIF metaweb.
+At the moment, we have derived phylogenies (@fig:phylo) and SDMs (@fig:example_sdm) for all the species present in the Colorado GBIF metaweb.
 I've also been exploring the data available from Julian Resasco.
 The primary constraint on further progress is that we are waiting on the finalization of a data sharing agreement with RMBL.

 # Chapter Three: Optimizing corridor placement against ecological dynamics